Story Fairy by Oonah V. Joslin

 “Dunno."

-“Let’s tear off its wings and put it on the barbeque," said Linda.
+“Let’s tear off its wings and put it on the barbeque " said Linda.
+“Nice one sis!
+And then we can feed it to Mitsycat."

 Winifred was terrified.
 She wriggled and squirmed and screeched that she was a fairy.
-“I’ll give you a wish," she tried.
+“I’ll give you a wish " she tried.
 They couldn’t hear her.
 This never happened in the stories.

 Three things now happened very fast.
-The first was that a voice from the house called, “Twins, your tea is ready."
+The first was that a voice from the house called “Twins your tea is ready.â€

 The second was that Winifred bit the boy’s hand as hard as she could.
 And the third was that a flight of fairies appeared from out of nowhere and made straight for the hullabaloo.

 “Ow!
-Damned thing stung me," yowled Dickie but he let go his grip enough for Winifred to fly free and then the fairy flight attacked, and both children ran indoors calling for their mother.
+Damned thing stung me " yowled Dickie but he let go his grip enough for Winifred to fly free and then the fairy flight attacked and both children ran indoors calling for their mother.

 Half the forest had turned out to search for her and Winifred recognised her family at the forefront.